bradjc/bradjc-www/class/wiot-s24/index.md

 - Labs: Labs are due one week after the corresponding lab session.
 You may submit up to one week late for a 50% score penalty.
 After that it will not be accepted.
-- Assignments: Your group has 5 late days to use throughout the semester for assignments.
-You may use up to 3 late days on any one assignment.
-We will automatically apply the late days if you submit the assignment late.
+- Postlabs: Your group has 5 late days to use throughout the semester for postlabs.
+You may use up to 3 late days on any one postlab.
+We will automatically apply the late days if you submit the postlab late.
 After 3 days late (or if you run out of late days) there will be a 10% reduction for one day late and a 20% reduction for two days late.
-After that the assignment will not be accepted.
+After that the postlab will not be accepted.
 - Homework: You may submit one day late for a 10% score penalty or two days late for a 20% score penalty.
 After that the homework will not be accepted.
 This ensures we can release the solutions promptly.